 The name of each individual who is subject to random testing will be placed into a pool from which the names will be randomly drawn.
 Each employee shall have an equal chance at selection and shall remain in the pool even after being tested.
 The basis for random selection shall be by a scientifically valid random number generation method initiated by computer.
 A designated representative from the affected labor organizations shall be permitted to authenticate and confirm the scientific validity of the random selection process, but shall not be permitted to view the names of employees who are selected for testing.
-Such labor representatives shall be designated in January or each calendar year on a rotational basis along the following order: CFMEA (January 1), CFPEA (January 1), FPOA (January 1), IBEW (January 1), ATU (January 1), Local 39 (January 1), and FCEA (January 1).
-Random drug and alcohol testing shall conform to and not exceed the testing limits established by Federal Law.
+Such labor representatives shall be designated in January or each calendar year on a rotational basis along the following order: CFMEA (January 1, 2016), CFPEA, (January 1), FPOA (January 1), IBEW (January 1), ATU (January 1), Local 39 (January 1), and FCEA (January 1).
+The "FAX Driver Verification Handbook" will no longer be issued and affected employees shall be advised that information is no longer applicable to the operation of the drug and alcohol testing program.

+Random drug and alcohol testing shall conform to the testing limits established by Federal Law.